FLASHBACK: Antifa set up a recruitment shop at University of Florida

 An Antifa group showed up on the campus of the University of Florida in an effort to recruit new members.

 The Anti-fascists of Gainesville invited college students to a recruitment fair for far-left radical groups, hosted by the Civic Media Center, which is not affiliated with UF and whose “mission is to provide community access to information and points of view that are under-reported or distorted in mainstream media.”
 The center's website says it specifically works with "progressive" groups to achieve its mission.

-Campus Reform spotted a table on the UF campus Tuesday, where students were offered information about the Wednesday event, called "Radical Rush," which, while hosted by the Civic Media Center, occurred on campus.
+Campus Reform spotted a table on the UF campus in September 2019, where students were offered information about the event, called "Radical Rush," which, while hosted by the Civic Media Center, occurred on campus.
 The table, draped with a banner containing the words "Gainesville Antifascists," appeared in an area of campus where students and members of the public are not required to obtain permission from the college to set up tables or exercise their First Amendment rights.

 One of the flyers Campus Reform obtained at the event reads, "police are part of the problem," saying that they kill thousands of people per year, while they tear families apart and form "racist militias."
 The same flyer claims that “the U.S. government is already implementing the fascists' agenda more effectively than a group like the KKK ever could."
 A website URL for Crimethink appears at the bottom of the paper.

 "Crimethink is everything that evades control: the daydream in the classroom, the renegade breaking ranks, the spray-painted walls that continue to speak even under martial law," its website says, adding, "it is the spirit of rebellion without which freedom is literally unthinkable."